Shadwell Wood Map Ref: TL 573 412

 Dogs allowed if under effective control.
 Please clean up after your dog.

 Directions: On the main road from Saffron Walden to Ashdon, about half a mile before the village Church.
 Entrance to the reserve is by a track at the side of ‘Barleycroft’ bungalow.
-Park on the opposite side of the main road.
-The track can be difficult in wet weather.
+Essex Wildlife Trust does not own the track and would prefer visitors to Park on the opposite side of the main road in the field entrance.
+If you have difficulty walking and do drive the track, please go very slowly at walking pace only.

 What to look for: